ordinals/ord/README.md

 serves as proof of ownership of all the NFTs assigned to satoshis within that UTXO.

+## Index and Caveats

+The `ord` command builds an index using the contents of a local `bitcoind`'s data directory, which must be halted while the index is built.
+Currently, the index is built every time the `ord` runs, but that is a temporary limitation.
+Reorgs are not currently properly handled.

 ## Numbering

 Satoshis are assigned ordinal numbers in the order in which they are mined.